ccht-ncsu/Spatial-Temporal-Controls/Example_Florence/README.md

 - Escpecially useful in engineering design when running repeated scenarios for design alternatives

 #### Step 1: Define Partial Domain
-- Run `make13.py` with a user-defined polygon
+- Run `make13.py` with a user-defined polygon of the region of interest
 - Outputs:
   - Modified `fort.13` with nodal attribute (`swan_local_control`) defining active nodes and internal source nodes
   - `station_locations.csv` containing internal source node locations (at every new 'boundary' node of partial domain)